Bulldog Reporter’s PR University presents a new Master Class Webinar

 Crisis PR Mastery in Social Media and Beyond: 10 Crisis Management Steps PR Can Use to Defuse Digital Dilemmas

-James E. Lukaszewski, APR, Fellow PRSA, The Lukaszewski Group Division of Risdall Public Relations
+James E. Lukaszewski, ABC, APR, Fellow PRSA, The Lukaszewski Group Division of Risdall Public Relations

 Josh Dahmes, President of Digital Marketing, Risdall